 Our initial research into the topic of sovereign immunity indicates that in the evolution of modern public international law the concept of “absolute” immunity has largely given way to the more nuanced idea of “restricted” (or qualified) immunity, where the distinction will generally be drawn between whether the act in question is a public (or official) act or one of a more private character, e.g. if it involves a commercial transaction.
 It would appear that while states generally accept the abstract concept of sovereign immunity, they differ on the extent to which they will grant the immunity in particular cases, although there is recognition that immunity should respect the IGO’s essential purpose and related functions.
 Where IGOs are concerned, we are informed that a number of countries now consider such immunity to be functional only, i.e. to the extent necessary for the IGO to perform its functions and fulfill its objectives.
 We are aware that several countries have enacted legislation concerning the privileges and immunities to be granted to IGOs, and we understand that there is no clear single standard defining the scope and limits of jurisdictional immunity in all cases as a result of these developments.
 We also note that, under Article 6ter of the Paris Convention for the Protection of Industrial Property, protection for IGO names and abbreviations requires that an IGO first notify the World Intellectual Property Organization who, acting as intermediary, will communicate this to all States that are obligated to comply with the Convention; and a State may transmit an objection to extending such protection for up to twelve months following such communication.

-The WG acknowledges the IGO Small Group’s note in its January 2015 response that the rare decisions by an IGO to agree to the Mutual Jurisdiction requirement of the UDRP are made at the highest levels of the organization’s governance structure.
+The WG acknowledges the IGO Small Group’s note in its January 2015 response that the decision by an IGO to agree to the Mutual Jurisdiction requirement of the UDRP is made at the highest levels of the organization’s governance structure.
 While the WG believes that it will be a rare case where a Respondent who registers a domain name that is identical or confusingly similar to an IGO’s name or acronym and who loses in a UDRP filing will appeal the decision, we understand that the IGOs’ central concern is likely the fact that the Mutual Jurisdiction requirement is a blanket requirement in all cases, and as such needs to be agreed to at the very initial stages of filing a Complaint.
 Nevertheless, without such an appeals mechanism the UDRP could arguably preempt the right to judicial access of a losing respondent who wishes to seek court review.

 As the WG has begun our research and deliberations into the scope of and possible solutions for this problem, we would greatly appreciate the IGO Small Group’s assistance with the following questions.
 We believe that your response will be very helpful in enabling us to fully understand the nature of the issue.
 Similarly, we will also be reaching out to the GAC for its input on the topic.